Ideal Poisson-Voronoi tessellations on hyperbolic spaces: Ideal Poisson--Voronoi tessellations on hyperbolic spaces

-For nonideal Voronoi tessellations, the distance $d(z, x_i)$ to the nucleus of a cell $C_i$ is an interesting quantity for $z \in C_i$.
-In the ideal case, however, the analogue is a normalized limit of such distances and, moreover, is not a distance.
-Instead, given $z \in \HH_d$ and $(\theta, r_1) \in \corona$, we call $ r_1/K(z, \theta)$ the \dfn{separation} between $z$ and $(\theta, r_1)$.
-A point $z$ belongs to the cell of an ideal nucleus $(\theta, r_1)$ iff $ r_1/K(z, \theta) \le r_2/K(z, \psi)$ for all ideal nuclei, $(\psi, r_2)$, as we saw in \eqref{eq:closernuclei}.
-In particular, the \dfn{separation field}, whose value at $z$ is the minimum separation between $z$ and all ideal nuclei, determines the ideal Voronoi and Delaunay tessellations.
-See \cref{f.field} for an example.
+The \dfn{separation field}, whose value at $z$ is the minimum separation between $z$ and all ideal nuclei, determines the ideal Voronoi and Delaunay tessellations.
+See \Cref{f.field} for a sample.
 A measurable map that intertwines two actions of a given group $\Gamma$ is called $\Gamma$-equivariant.
-When the actions preserves probability measures, the second action is then called a $\Gamma$-equivariant factor of the first.
+When the actions preserve probability measures, the second action is then called a $\Gamma$-equivariant factor of the first.
 When the map is invertible with measurable inverse, then the two actions are called $\Gamma$-equivariantly isomorphic.